|

 Shop at Paulsplatz for authentic Christmas gifts

 If you want something truly local, skip the generic souvenirs and head to Paulsplatz.
 Here you’ll find handcrafted wool hats, carved wooden ornaments, candles, and small family-run stalls selling unique pieces you’ll actually want to take home.
-The quality is amazing, and buying here also supports local artisans.
+The quality is amazing, and buying here also supports local businesses.

 Climb the Kaiserdom Cathedral Tower